 The tibial nerve is one of two main muscular branches of the sciatic nerve that innervates the triceps surae, plantaris, popliteus, tibialis posterior, flexor digitorum longus and flexor hallucis longus muscles.

 The tibial nerve continues on and passes through the center of the popliteal fossa and runs below the tedinous arch of the soleus muscle to the superficial and deep plantar flexors.
 More specifically, in the deep posterior compartment, the tibial nerve continues distally in a neurovascular bundle and passes through the tarsal tunnel, accompanied by deep flexor tendons.

-- The medial plantar nerve supplies: the abductor hallucis, the flexor digitorum brevis, the flexor hallucis brevis, and the first lumbrical.
+The medial plantar nerve supplies the abductor hallucis, the flexor digitorum brevis, the flexor hallucis brevis, and the first lumbrical.
 Cutaneous distribution of the medial plantar nerve is to the medial sole and medial three and one half toes, including the nail beds on the dorsum (similar to the cutaneous distribution of the median nerve in the hand).
 A good mnemonic is “LAFF muscles” (L-First Lumbrical, A- Abductor Hallucis, F- Flexor digitorum brevis, F- Flexor hallucis brevis).

-- The lateral plantar nerve supplies: the quadratus plantae, the flexor digiti minimi, the adductor hallucis, the interossei, three lumbricals, and abductor digiti minimi.
+The lateral plantar nerve supplies the quadratus plantae, the flexor digiti minimi, the adductor hallucis, the interossei, three lumbricals, and abductor digiti minimi.
 Cutaneous innervation is to the lateral sole and lateral one and one half toes (similar to the cutaneous distribution of the ulnar nerve in the hand).